 An update In the 2014 “National Electrical Code” article 250.94 requires an “intersystem bonding termination”.
 Basically a means must be provided for other utilities such as telephone and cable TV to attach their own grounding conductor.
 This must be located near the electric meter.
 Several manufacturers have products available to easily meet this requirement by merely attaching it to your grounding electrode conductor and fastening it to an outside wall or the electric meter.
 When installing your grounding electrode conductor leave a 8″ – 12″ loop in the area of the electric meter for this terminal block to be installed later.

-Lastly a bonding jumper must be installed between your hot and cold water pipes using water pipe ground clamps and a piece of #6 or #4 wire.
-This can be done at any point along the piping system, but is most commonly connected at the water heater so that the inspector can readily see it.
+Lastly a bonding jumper must be installed between your hot and cold water metal pipes using water pipe ground clamps and a piece of #6 aluminum or #8 copper wire.
+This can be done at any point along the piping system, but is commonly connected at the water heater so that the electrical inspector can see it.

 Bonding to the ground rods is necessary to prevent lightning damage to your home.
 Lightning wants to go to earth, but sometimes things get in the way and are sacrificed.
 By providing a good solid path to earth via the grounding electrode conductor and the ground rods, you are minimizing the damage that could occur.
 The lightning strike that does damage may not hit directly on your home.
 It could hit a telephone pole across the street and travel down the utility wires until it finds a path to earth.

 An additional enhancement and level of protection can be made to your grounding electrode system by the installation of a whole house surge protector.
 This gets wired directly into your electrical panel and is connected to a dedicated two pole circuit breaker.
 You can read my post about surge protectors here.